naice/OpenTXLog2GoogleEarth/README.md

  If your configuration is done, run the application once as administrator, it will automatically bind the *.csv extension to it so you just can rightclick (or doubleclick) and select "Open in Google Earth".

  The application stores the converted files in its application path.

+# Nerds
+The first input parameter is the CSV File to convert.
+I haven't had time to make a 2nd parameter for the output file, but you are welcome to make a pull request.